The San Mateo County Bar Association has two (2) job openings for its Private Defender Program (PDP).

-Attorneys are responsible for tracking their own hours.
+Attorneys are responsible for tracking their own hours and must report compliance to the State Bar of California.
 The State Bar of California provides a Personal MCLE Log Form that can be downloaded and used to track MCLE hours.
-SMCBA members can view and download MCLE certificates by logging in to their SMCBA profiles.
+SMCBA members can view and download MCLE certificates by logging into their SMCBA profiles.
 View the Instructions on How to Print MCLE Certificates.

 SMCBA 2021 Installation of Officers and Annual Meeting